Craig5117/slp-reach/README.md

 # slp-reach
-An tool for speech language pathologists to track their students' speech goal progress.
+A tool for speech language pathologists to track their students' speech goal progress.